-To remove Crop or any other effect, click the star icon on the clip to show the list of applied effects and filters.
-In the list, select Crop and click the Remove button to discard the effect.
+To remove Crop or any other effect, do any of the following:

+- Click the star icon on the clip to show the list of applied effects and filters.
+In the list, select Crop and click the Remove button to discard the effect. - In the Tools tab, you'll see a checkmark next to Crop.
+Click the circle with the checkmark to remove the effect.